lunaflight/courserekt/README.md

 Each cell corresponds to the data in the PDF for the course's class and round number, in the format `x / y`, where `x` is the `Demand` and y is the `Vacancy` as per the PDF.

 - If `y` is displayed as `∞`, the `Vacancy` in the PDF is `-`.
-- If `N/A` is displayed, then the class data was not found in this PDF.
+- If `N/A` is displayed, no class data can be deduced for this round.

 ## Contributing